MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-06-07-8-0-ifix-release.md

 ##  Known Limitations

 The Android SDK bundled with the MobileFirst Foundation DevKit has a known issue with certificate pinning.
 The SDK downloaded the version from [Maven Central](https://search.maven.org/#search%7Cga%7C1%7Cibmmobilefirstplatformfoundation) does not have this issue.
 Download the latest version of the SDK from [Maven Central](https://search.maven.org/#search%7Cga%7C1%7Cibmmobilefirstplatformfoundation).

+Deploying Appcenter on Bluemix (PI82537) has a known limitation, the Application Center server will connect to the Application Center database (DashDB) via non SSL.
+This will be fixed in the next iFix.